 Australia’s current nature laws are outdated, barely monitored and rarely enforced.
 This has created loopholes for the ongoing destruction of marine life and their ocean home.

-This is our opportunity to demand stronger nature laws that protect and help to restore the marine life we have left, before the damage is irreversible.
+This is our opportunity to secure stronger nature laws that protect the marine wildlife we have left and restore the ocean, before the damage is irreversible.

 ✅ Enact strong and enforced National Environmental Standards that safeguard nature against further destruction.

 ✅ Properly fund habitat restoration and species recovery.